gschueler/doingtxt/Readme.md

     Any normal text within a header section is considered "notes" for the task.

-    You can add metadata with the Definition format from Pandoc.
+    You can add metadata with the Definition format from Pandoc:

-    Some Metadata Key
+    Data Key
     :  Data value

     Start and End times for the task can be defined simply by declaring those definitions: